aces-aswf/aces-input-and-colorspaces/sony/README.md

 - `CSC.Sony.SLog3_SGamut3_to_ACES.ctl` (S-Gamut3)
 - `CSC.Sony.SLog3_SGamut3Cine_to_ACES.ctl` (S-Gamut3.Cine)

-These unified IDTs are derived from theoretical values and are the recommended trasnforms for all current S-Log3 workflows.
+These unified IDTs are derived from theoretical values and are the recommended transforms for all current S-Log3 workflows.

 --------------------------------------------------------
 ## Notes